TobiasVanDyk/Microdexed-Synth-Variations/Microdexed2/Readme.md

-# Microdexed-Touch with Teensy 4.1.6 and PCM5102A and 3.2inch ILI9341 TouchLCD and a 6N137 MidiIn
+# Microdexed-Touch with Teensy 4.1 and PCM5102A and 3.2inch ILI9341 TouchLCD and a 6N137 Midi-In

 This is a variation of the Microdexed Touch FM Synth (Yamaha-DX7) by [**Codeberg-positionhigh**](https://codeberg.org/positionhigh/MicroDexed-touch).
 It replaced the 2.8 inch LCD with a 3.2 inch LCD, and used full-sized Midi in and out sockets, with a 6N137 for the Midi input.
-The version 1.52 PSRAM+Flash firmware was used (uploaded to the Teensy 4.1).
+Compiled version 1.53 PSRAM+Flash firmware was used.

 It is constructed on stripboard and a Fritzing layout is included here, as are the case 3d-files.